J.D., New York University School of Law

 U.S. Patent and Trademark Office (Registered Patent Attorney)

 Christine has extensive experience litigating patent cases at the ITC, a fast-moving forum with highly specialized practice requirements.
-She served as an investigative attorney at the Office of Unfair Import Investigations early in her career, and has appeared in dozens of ITC investigations, including fifteen trials before the administrative law judges at the ITC.
-She also has extensive experience in handling Markman hearings with particular emphasis on developing strategy, jury trials, and summary judgment.
+She served as an investigative attorney at the Office of Unfair Import Investigations early in her career, and has appeared in dozens of ITC investigations, including 16 trials before the administrative law judges at the ITC.
+She is also an experienced district court litigator handling Markman hearings, summary judgment and jury trials.
 Christine's combined experience provides clients with expertise and perspective in developing an overall patent litigation strategy.

 Prior to joining Reichman Jorgensen, Christine was a partner at Finnegan, Henderson, Farabow, Garrett & Dunner LLP, serving as leader of the litigation section, co-chair of the ITC section, and pro bono partner in her twenty years there.